The INFJ and INFP Relationship: An In-Depth Guide

 INFJs and INFPs are both creative types.
 They’ll enjoy exploring each other’s creative ideas as well as experimenting together.
 An evening creating art, writing short stories, or simply reading by candlelight will provide deep satisfaction.
 These two types will treasure moments where they can simply exist together quietly and let their creativity and imagination run the show.

-The struggles in this relationship often stem from their differing cognitive functions (which we’ll get more into later in this article).
+The challenges in this relationship often stem from their differing cognitive functions (which we’ll get more into later in this article).
 INFJs like a clear, organized plan for their lives and a sense of where things are going.
 INFPs are more likely to take each day as it comes and be more flexible.
 This can result in frustration for both partners as the INFJ wants a long-term agenda and plan and the INFP wants to keep things open-ended.
 On top of that, INFJs express their feelings more readily than INFPs, who are more likely to mull them over a great while before expressing them.
 This can create tension as INFJs wonder what their mysterious INFP partners are thinking, and INFP partners wonder why INFJs blurt out half-analyzed feelings with such intensity.

 To dive deeper into understanding this relationship, it’s vital to develop a more thorough understanding of each type’s unique mental wiring and why conflicts (and growth) can occur in this relationship.